Tzitzit: Interpretations

 Modern Biblical scholar Jacob Milgrom notes than in ancient Middle Eastern societies, the corner of the garment was often elaborately decorated to "ma[k]e an important social statement", functioning as a "symbolic extension of the owner himself".
-He also notes that the Torah requires tekhelet, normally a royal and priestly color, to be used by all Jews:
+He also notes that the Torah requires tekhelet, normally a royal and priestly color, to be used by all Jews: :The tzitzit are the epitome of the democratic thrust within Judaism, which equalizes not by leveling but by elevating.
+All of Israel is enjoined to become a nation of priests... tzitzit is not restricted to Israel's leaders, be they kings, rabbis or scholars.
+It is the uniform of all Israel."